mengdong/mengdong.github.io/_posts/2016-08-08-fully-armed-pyspark-with-ipython-and-jupyter.markdown

 ---
 layout:     post
-title:      "Fully Arm Your Pyspark with Ipython and Jupyter in Python 3"
+title:      "Fully Arm Your Spark with Ipython and Jupyter in Python 3"
-subtitle:   "a summary on pyspark for spark 2.0.0 environment set up in Python 3"
+subtitle:   "a summary on Spark 2.0.0 environment set up with Python 3"
 date:       2016-08-08 20:15:00
 author:     "Dong Meng"
 tags: